priyankasanodiya14/Bus-Ticket-Reservation-System/README.md

 # YatraSarthi

-Welcome toYatraSarthi, your one-stop solution for bus ticket booking.
+Welcome to YatraSarthi, your one-stop solution for bus ticket booking.
 YatraSarthi bus reservation system is a state-of-the-art Spring Boot application designed to revolutionize the way customers book and purchase bus tickets online.
 With a focus on delivering a personalized, user-friendly experience, our platform brings convenience, efficiency, and reliability to the world of bus travel.
 ## About YatraSarthi

 YatraSarthi is designed with the following key features: